carehart/CF10-Certman/README.md

 ## Installation

-Extract the contents of this repository into a CFIDE/administrator/certman/ directory.
+Extract the contents of this repository into the CFIDE/administrator/certman/ directory.
+(If you download the zip from Github, it will contain a folder called CF10-Certman-master.
+Extract that folder and then rename it to certman and place THAT folder within the CFIDE/administrator/ folder.)

 Edit the CFIDE\administrator\custommenu.xml file to add the following submenu xml key:-